 The Central African Republic suffers from pervasive insecurity and an absence of state authority in much of the country.
-Efforts to reach a negotiated settlement between the government and various armed groups have not yet achieved political reconciliation.
+Efforts to reach a negotiated settlement between the government and various armed groups have not yet produced major agreements.
 The country faces a humanitarian crisis, and violent attacks against civilians, including sexual violence, are an acute risk in many areas.

 POLITICAL RIGHTS: 4 / 40